 I’m writing this on a train.
 My half hour trip home from work is really the only time I have to do this, since it requires a bit of focus.
 It’s ironic – after enjoying a lot of free time for most of my life, the moment I pick to do some real writing for the first time in well over ten years might actually be the worst possible choice.
 My second child was born a few months ago, and my oldest is two and half years old.
 With two small children, work, our old house and its garden, I probably have less time and energy right now than at any other time, ever.

 Yet here I am.
-I desperately need to write something because I’ve spent most of my life just gathering knowledge, which meant success as long as I was in school.
-But it’s been a while since school now, and when you’re an adult nobody cares that you can ace a test.
-It doesn’t make you somebody.
-Just hoarding knowledge with no particular goal or creative output at an age of 32 years starts to look less like admirable scholarship and more like compulsive behavior.
-I need to get it all out, don’t make my head my ideas’ final resting place.
+I feel I desperately need to write something because I’ve spent most of my life gathering knowledge for no particular reason other than it signifying success as long as I was in school.
+But it’s been a while since school now, and just hoarding knowledge with no particular goal or creative output at an age of 32 years starts to look less like admirable scholarship and more like compulsive behavior.
+I want to produce something.

 There are lots of books that summarize important results from various fields and tell you how it applies to your life and your everything.
 This type of book, often built around some central theme and with a punchy neologism ending in -ology or -omics prominently displayed on the cover, has long been one of my favorite types of intellectual snack.
 They´re great appetizers, but can, like non-metaphorical appetizers, be less than filling in the long run.

-The best kind of these books are the one that teaches you important concepts and theories.
+The best kind of such books are the one that teaches you important concepts and theories.
 It’s a great way to let intellectual tools painstakingly developed by researchers become part of everyone’s cognitive arsenal.
 Call it trickle-down intellectualism.
-I’m less fond of the kind that mostly seem to argue a point, something like “[thing] is important!” or “[thing] is a thing!” that really don’t need an entire book – or put forward a single idea, concept or analytical tool that can be grasped more or less by just reading the summary on the jacket.
+I’m less fond of the kind that mostly seem to argue a point – something like “[thing] is important!” or “[thing] is a thing!” that really don’t need an entire book – or put forward a single idea, concept or analytical tool that can be grasped more or less by just reading the summary on the dust jacket.

 I wanted to go up a level and aggregate, build larger systems of ideas, integrate elements from many fields into a coherent whole.
 A wide-angle lens, not a microscope.
 This type of literature doesn’t seem to really exist.
 There aren’t any journals of “Everything Studies”, no specialists in not being specialists, and no books that these people put out, letting everyone know How to Understand Everything.